The Classification of Compounds in Chemistry

 (b) Heterogeneous Mixture

-Mixture of Soil:- It is Mixture of send, clay, mineral salt, water and air.
+A mixture of Soil:- It is a mixture of sand, clay, mineral salt, water, and air.

-Mixture of Air: - It is mixture of nitrogen, oxygen, carbon dioxide, noble gases and water vapour.
+A mixture of Air: - It is a mixture of nitrogen, oxygen, carbon dioxide, noble gases, and water vapour.

-Mixture of Milk: - It is the mixture of water, sugar, fat, protein, mineral salt and vitamins.
+A mixture of Milk: - It is a mixture of water, sugar, fat, protein, mineral salt, and vitamins.

 Compound

-1) It is formed by chemical combination of atoms of element.
+1) It is formed by a chemical combination of atoms of an element.

-2) The constituents lose the identity and form a new substance.
+2) The constituents lose their identity and form a new substance.

 3) Compounds always have fixed composition by mass.

 4) The compounds cannot separated by physical means.
-Every compound is represented by chemical formula. compound have homogeneous composition.
-Compound have sharp and fixed melting point.
+Every compound is represented by a chemical formula. compounds have homogeneous compositions.
+Compounds have sharp and fixed melting points.

 Mixture